closeio/making.close.com/_posts/2023-10-23-documenting-best-practices/index.md

 great onboarding process where new engineers are exposed to our codebase in an orderly and progressive fashion, but we can't cover every detail.

-When new engineers questions about our preferred approach to doing things (especially if there are several different approaches existing in our code) we typically have a conversation in Slack and then someone (usually) adds the information to our docs.
+When new engineers have questions about our preferred approach to doing things (especially if there are several different approaches existing in our code) we typically have a conversation in Slack and then someone (usually) adds the information to our docs.